-Domain: Leadership and Decision Making lm plementa tion Stat tus Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet В Α rully 1.
+Domain: Leadership and Decision Making lm plementa tion Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A rully 1.
 The school leadership team analyzes data to identify barriers and initiate improvement steps that increase the number of students with low-and high-incidence disabilities, across all grades, in general education and natural contexts.
 School analyzes data of all SWDs to identify current barriers and practices for the provision of educational services in general education classes and natural contexts.
 School increases the number of SWDs who receive educational services in inclusive classrooms and natural contexts.
 Data are collected, analyzed and shared with all teachers regarding student achievement of SWDs in general education and natural contexts.
-Data chats are conducted with students to create strong accountability and high expectations. > Data Chats RTI and school assessments and alternate assessments, other autcomes, observations from classroom walk-throughs and p Note: Aligns with District BPIE Indicator #1.
-Please see the Appendices: Glossary of Terms section for definitions of the terms found above: leadership team, low- and high-incidence disabilities and general education and natural contexts.
-Comm omments:
+Data chats are conducted with students to create strong accountability and high expectations. > Data chats Suggested Measures: Data from state, district and school assessments and alternate assessments, other achievement measures, behavior data, educational environment (percentage of time in general education), graduation rate, postschool outcomes, observations from classroom walk-throughs and progress toward individual educational plan (IEP) goals.
+Aligns with District BPIE Indicator #1.
+Pleas I education and natural contexts. e see the Appendices: Glossary of Terms section for definiti ons of the terms fou und above : leadersh ip team, low- and high-incidence disabilities and Comm ents: • •

-Domain: Leadership and Decision Making lm plementa tion Stat us Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet ВА Tully 2.
+Domain: Leadership and Decision Making lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В Α 2.
 Short-and long-term efforts to implement and improve inclusive educational practices, as measured by the BPIE, are included in the SIP.
 The school has developed an action plan indicating goals related to inclusive practices, which are included in the SIP.
 The leadership team reviews and shares the language and intent of s.
 1003.57 4(F), F.S., with all staff and stakeholders.
 Once every three years, the school completes a BPIE assessment and reports the results of all planned short- and long-term improvement efforts to the district.
 The school leadership team analyzes data quarterly to monitor and evaluate progress toward meeting SIP goals related to inclusive practices in the school.
 All stakeholder groups are represented and involved in a collaborative system of decision making to implement and improve inclusive practices across the school, as noted in the SIP.
 The school provides access to the SIP on the school website and on request in the front office.
 The school handbook or website includes information on the school's process of shared decision making.
-Family input on inclusive practices is gathered in a variety of ways (surveys, interviews, focus groups, etc.). ested Measures: Copy of SIP, including dist meetings showing diverse representation. ribution process (e.g., website, front office request form), o data repor ts, meetin g notes a nd schedu le, roster and schedule of school leadership section Note: It is recommended that the team table and return to this indicator after the entire BPIE assessment has been completed.
+Family input on inclusive practices is gathered in a variety of ways (surveys, interviews, focus groups, etc.).
+Lowest 30% ested Measures: Copy of SIP, including dist meetings showing diverse representation. ribution process (e.g., website, front office request form), o data repor ts, meetin ng notes a nd schedu lle, roster and schedule of school leadership Note: It is recommended that the team table and return to this indicator after the entire BPIE assessment has been completed.
 Please see the Appendices: Glossary of Terms and Resources sections for information about the terms found above: stakeholder groups and s.
 1003.57 4(F), F.S.
 Schools that have specific goals related to the BPIE indicators currently identified in their SIP would rate themselves as Partially implemented.
 Schools that have not included goals related to the BPIE indicators in their SIP would rate this indicator as Not Yet.
-Comm omments:
+Comn Comments: